 (c) (5 pts) Consider a minheap stored in an integer array int heaparray[100], which is globally declared.
-Write a percolateUp function that takes an index and perform the full percolate up operation for the item at that index.
+Complete the percolateUp function below that takes an index and perform the full percolate up operation for the item at that index.
 While writing the code, you can assume that there is a swap function available for you that is described below.